RANGE RULES UPDATED– March 14, 2017 (to reflect changes in long range shooting pads)

 8. The Shotgun Range is for shotguns only.
 No handguns or rifles are to be discharged on this range, without prior authorization of the Board or Range Officer.

-10. The unreserved use of the 600-yard shooting position is limited to Monday through Thursday mornings on a first come, first served basis, unless otherwise noted in these Range Rules.
-There is no individual use of the 600-yard range by members on Fridays, Saturdays or Sundays.
-Unless otherwise noted in these Range Rules, the 600-yard range must be relinquished at 10:00 a.m. if there are other members of the club who wish to utilize any of the other members shooting ranges.
-After inspecting that all the back ranges are cleared of other occupants, the gate leading out of the Main Range must be closed before using the 600-yard pad.
+- The unreserved use of the LONG RANGE(formerly known as 600-yard shooting) position is limited to Monday through Thursday mornings on a first come, first served basis, unless otherwise noted in these Range Rules.
+There is no individual use of the LONG RANGE (formerly known as 600-yard shooting) pad by members on Fridays, Saturdays or Sundays.
+Unless otherwise noted in these Range Rules, the LONG RANGE(formerly known as 600-yard shooting) pad must be relinquished at 10:00 a.m. if there are other members of the club who wish to utilize any of the other members shooting ranges.
+After inspecting that all the back ranges are cleared of other occupants, the gate leading out of the Main Range must be closed before using the LONG RANGE pad(formerly known as 600-yard shooting).

-11. Rifle shooters are given priority use of the 200-meter and 300-meter pads Monday, Wednesday through Friday and on fifth Saturday and Sunday mornings, before 10 am.
+- Rifle shooters are given priority use of the Silhouette pad (formerly known as 200-meter) and Midrange (formerly known as 300-meter) pads Monday, Wednesday through Friday and on fifth Saturday and Sunday mornings, before 10 am.

-a.
-Before 10 am members occupying bays beyond the 200-meter pad must move back to other bays at the request of Annual members wishing to use the 200-meter pad, as long as there is space available for their activites in bays 1 thru 6.
-After inspecting that the back ranges are cleared of other occupants, the gate leading to bays 7 through 11 must be closed before using the 200-meter pad.
+- Before 10 am members occupying bays beyond the Silhouette pad (formerly known as 200-meter) must move back to other bays at the request of Annual members wishing to use the Silhouette pad (formerly known as 200-meter), as long as there is space available for their activities in bays 1 thru 6.
+After inspecting that the back ranges are cleared of other occupants, the gate leading to bays 7 through 11 must be closed before using the Silhouette pad (formerly known as 200-meter) .

-b.
-Before 10 am members occupying bays beyond the 300-meter pad must move back to other bays at the request of Annual members wishing to use the 300-meter pad, as long as there is space available for their activites in bays 1 thru 3.
-After inspecting that the back ranges are cleared of other occupants, the cable barriers leading to bays 5 through 11 and leading to the 200-meter must be closed and the sign rotated before using the 300-meter pad.
+- Before 10 am members occupying bays beyond the Midrange (formerly known as 300-meter) pad must move back to other bays at the request of Annual members wishing to use the Midrange (formerly known as 300-meter) pad, as long as there is space available for their activities in bays 1 thru 3.
+After inspecting that the back ranges are cleared of other occupants, the cable barriers leading to bays 5 through 11 and leading to the Silhouette (formerly known as 200-meter)pad must be closed and the sign rotated before using the Midrange (formerly known as 300-meter) pad.
 The “Bay Closed” sign on the Bay 4 Shade Structure must also be lowered into place.

 14. Shooting on the back ranges must always be in the direction of authorized impact areas and from designated rifle pads or while completely inside the safety berms of an authorized shooting bay.